firstbatchxyz/dnet-p2p/README.md

 ### Discovering with [dns-sd](https://man.netbsd.org/dns-sd.1)

-When the daemon is running, we can detect the libp2p MDNS service with the [dns-sd](https://manp.gs/mac/1/dns-sd) standard tool (following the definitions in [libp2p-mdns specification](https://github.com/libp2p/specs/blob/master/discovery/mdns.md)).
+When the daemon is running, we can detect the mDNS service with the [dns-sd](https://manp.gs/mac/1/dns-sd) standard tool.

 > [!TIP]
 >